 - None of the team are ready.

-Also, keep an eye out for the his/her/their issue.
+Also, keep an eye out for the problem with "his/her/their" (see Issue 1 above).
 Look at this example:

 - None of the team have polished their boots.